mariantaflou/Human-Computer-Interaction-Project-Journito/README.md

 ## Screenshots add screens (ernest)
-Add screenshots of your app's UI (login screen, calendar view, task details, etc.).
+* Add screenshots of your app's UI (login screen, calendar view, task details, etc.).

 ## License
-This project was created as part of a computer-human interaction assignment <br>and is not licensed for public or commercial use.
+* This project was created as part of a computer-human interaction assignment and is not licensed for public or commercial use.

-## Credits add names of each(ernest)
-This project was created collaboratively by:<br>
-•[Your Name]: Role or area of focus (e.g., "UI/UX Design and Frontend Development")<br>
-•[Second Person's Name]: Role or area of focus (e.g., "Backend Development and Database Management")<br>
-•[Third Person's Name]: Role or area of focus (e.g., "Testing and Documentation")